What Visual Effects (VFX) Software is Used by the PROs

 Visual Effects is a term used to describe digitally produced images for films, commercials, music videos, games, and many other moving media.

-It is a very dynamic and vast field that the entire work of Visual Effects is not limited to a single software.
+It is a very dynamic and vast field.
+The entire work of Visual Effects is not limited to a single software.

-We have experienced magical worlds that only in the cinematic universe exist, we’ve seen space, we’ve seen cities get destroyed by the global phenomenon, of an alien invasion.
+We have experienced magical worlds that only exist in the cinematic universe.
+We’ve seen space, we’ve seen cities get destroyed by the global phenomenon of an alien invasion.

 We’ve been given a glimpse of what a zombie apocalypse could be and how to (maybe) survive it.